itsananderson/wp-api-cors/README.md

 # wp-api-cors
 WordPress plugin that enables sensible (and pluggable) CORS settings for WP-API

+Basic Auth
+---

 For Basic Authentication, you should be able to just enable the plugin.

+OAuth1
+---

 For OAuth1, there are a few constraints due to the implementation of the OAuth plugin.

 * Your callback URL must use http or https (no file paths)
 * Your callback URL must be on port 80, 443, or 8080

+Ionic
+---

-If you're testing an Ionic app in the browser, you can make it listen on port 8080 with:
+If you're testing an Ionic app in the browser and authenticating using oauth1, you can make it listen on port 8080 with:

 `ionic serve --lab --port 8080`